umarhassan-mitodl/14.01sc-fall-2011/content/pages/unit-3-producer-theory/_index.md

   {{% resource_link c282655d-a496-1349-b75e-5b0e7692c61b "Introduction to Producer Theory" %}}

   _This image is a work of the US Federal Government and in the public domain.
-Source: {{% resource_link "b6f60846-f2a6-450e-8bce-c39e192e29aa" "Library of Congress" %}}._
+Source: [Library of Congress](http://www.loc.gov/pictures/resource/fsac.1a34951/)._

 {{< tdclose >}}